The realization space of an unstable coalgebra: Andr e -Quillen cohomology

 \end{proposition} \begin{proof} There is a pair of functors

 where: \begin{itemize} \item[(i)] $F$ is defined to be the homotopy pushout of the diagram.
-By Proposition \ref{diff. constr. in CA} or otherwise, this object is in $\mc{W}(C^\bu + (M,n))$. \item[(ii)] Given an object $D^\bu \in \mc{W}(C^\bu + (M,n))$, form the homotopy pullback
+This homotopy pushout is in $\mc{W}(C^\bu + (M,n))$ using the long exact sequence of cohomotopy groups (cf. Proposition \ref{G-cofiber-to-LES}). \item[(ii)] Given an object $D^\bu \in \mc{W}(C^\bu + (M,n))$, form the homotopy pullback

-The functor $G$ sends $D^\bu$ to the diagram which, by Proposition \ref{diff. constr. in CA}, is a diagram of the required type. \end{itemize} The composites $F \circ G$ and $G \circ F$ are connected to the respective identity functors via natural zigzags of natural weak equivalences.
-Hence these functors induce a pair of inverse homotopy equivalences as required. \end{proof}
+The functor $G$ sends $D^\bu$ to the diagram which, by Proposition \ref{diff. constr. in CA}, is a diagram of the required type. \end{itemize} The composites $F \circ G$ and $G \circ F$ are connected to the respective identity functors via zigzags of natural weak equivalences.
+These are defined by using the properties of homotopy pushouts and homotopy pullbacks and by applying the skeleton functors.
+Hence these functors induce a pair of inverse homotopy equivalences, as required. \end{proof}